Introduction to the Book, 1-6

 1:22 “How long will you simpletons love naiveté?

 Once again, wisdom is not addressing those who are merely ignorant, but rather those how know the way of wisdom, yet eschew it.
-They despite wisdom and love folly.
+They despise wisdom and love folly.

 How long will mockers delight in mockery